cyber752/TASKIFY/README.md

 TASKIFY is an app that manages your tasks.
 Customized for your personal needs.
 Simplified workspace and design.

 ### [+] Features
- - Simple UI Design
+ - Simple UI Design.
- - Repeating Task
+ - Repeating Task.
- - Web Interface
+ - Web Interface: Access your tasks on web browsers from any device on a local network.
- - Push Notifications
+ - Push Notifications: Get notifications about due tasks.

 ### [+] Usage
  - `Download the latest version.`